 We loaded the boat with gear right away and had it hauled at Brewer's in Freeport, Maine.
 I painted the bottom, we took out an old transducer, had the engine checked out and finished a list of must do stuff so I could leave as soon as possible.
 The folks at Brewer's John Brewer, Kristin, Mike and Bob were really great.
 I had the boat back in the water by Thursday morning and by 11:00 I was on my way.
 The plan was that I would take the boat to the Chesapeake alone while Laurel stayed with the kids, got the wheels going in renting the house, figured out homeschooling, packing, etc.Then I would hurry back to help and take care of my business.
 Our goal being to have the family in the Chesapeake, ready to roll down the intercoastal waterway by November 1st.

 I left at a leisurly 8:00 AM the following morning.
-I could afford to leave late because I had to go through the Cape Cod Canal and the current would not be in my favor until 7:30 that evening.
-(Most sailboats must go through the canal with the current as it can flow at over 5 knots) I had some migrating visitors and saw a shark, which we later identified as a Basking shark, huge fellow.
+I could afford to leave late because I had to go through the Cape Cod Canal and the current would not be in my favor until 7:

 Matthew and Nancy Waterman at Hammonasset State Park